RBrearton/py-htmx/pages/b2_ps2.md

 </blockquote>

-Bleh.
-I was hoping I wouldn't have to typeset this!

 This is just a matter of writing out the matrix form of $\Lambda$ that we just derived, as we were told that this is the transformation matrix for a Lorentz boost.
 From there it should just be matrix multiplication.